 Consider pet insurance, and be honest about whether you’re financially and emotionally prepared to care for a dog long-term.

-Some dogs have very high energy levels.
+Different breeds have different energy levels.
 For example:

 If a dog’s physical and mental needs aren’t met, behavioural issues such as excessive barking or destructive chewing may arise.